corpnewt/CorpBot.py/README.md

 	   └─ Prints the current Secret Santa channel create message (bot-admin only).

 ## Server
-####	Server Cog (11 commands) - Server.py Extension:
+####	Server Cog (14 commands) - Server.py Extension:
+	  $addprefix [prefix]
+	   └─ Adds a server-specific command prefix.
+If it contains spaces, you will need ...
 	  $autopcpp [setting]
 	   └─ Sets the bot's auto-pcpartpicker markdown if found in messages (admin-only). ...
+	  $clearprefix  (AKA: clearprefixes, clrprefix, clrprefixes)
+	   └─ Clears any server-specific prefixes (bot-admin only).
 	  $dumpservers
 	   └─ Dumps a timpestamped list of servers into the same directory as the bot (owne...
 	  $endpoll [message_url] (AKA: pollend, epoll, endp, endvote, endv) └─ Ends the poll that resides at the passed message url.
 Must be either the ori...
 	  $getjoinrole  (AKA: joinrole)
 	   └─ Gets the role applied to each new user that joins (admin only).
-	  $getprefix
+	  $getprefix  (AKA: getprefixes, prefix, prefixes)
-	   └─ Output's the server's prefix - custom or otherwise.
+	   └─ Output's the server's prefixes - custom or otherwise.
+Each prefix is wrapped...
 	  $info
 	   └─ Displays the server info if any.
 	  $leaveserver [targetServer]
 	   └─ Leaves a server - can take a name or id (owner only).
 	  $poll [poll_options] (AKA: vote)
 	   └─ Starts a poll - which can take a custom prompt/question, as well as one or up...
+	  $remprefix [prefix] (AKA: removeprefix, delprefix, deleteprefix)
+	   └─ Removes a server-specific command prefix.
+If it contains spaces, you will ne...
 	  $setinfo [word]
 	   └─ Sets the server info (bot-admin only).
 	  $setjoinrole [role]
 	   └─ Sets the role to apply to each new user that joins (admin only).
 	  $setprefix [prefix]
-	   └─ Sets the bot's prefix (bot-admin only).
+	   └─ Sets the bot's server-specific prefix.
+This will remove all other server-spe...

 ## ServerStats
 ####	ServerStats Cog (15 commands) - ServerStats.py Extension: